Skip to main content

 My teenage encounters with Folkways Records fundamentally rewired the ways I thought about both music and place.
 Even Sam Charters’ brief musings on regional jazz scenes and sounds planted a seed in me long ago, a curiosity about what might have made Birmingham’s or Montgomery’s or Mobile’s early jazz cultures distinctive.
 My book Magic City: How the Birmingham Jazz Tradition Shaped the Sound of America (in which the Fuzzy Wuzzies and Sam Charters both make brief appearances) was published in November 2023, the culmination of curiosities sparked nearly three decades ago by some old typewritten, photocopied, stapled, and folded-up Folkways liner notes.

 In short, Folkways forever opened up my world, even helped me better understand my own home, and set me down a path I still travel today—as a writer and radio host and documentarian of the South’s musical life and culture(s).
-If some kid today, just one, happens to stumble upon this playlist and finds the world similarly expanded or exploded, I’d be pretty damn delighted.
+If some kid today, just one, happens to stumble upon this playlist and finds the world similarly expanded or exploded, I’d be delighted.

 Burgin Mathews is founding director of the Southern Music Research Center, an Alabama-based nonprofit devoted to the documentation and preservation of the many musical cultures of the American South.
 He is the author of Magic City: How the Birmingham Jazz Tradition Shaped the Sound of America and host of The Lost Child, a weekly down-home roots music radio show.
 Instagram: @southernmusicresearch @lostchildradio